Updated on April 26, 2023

 So, how can we go about saving a pin to multiple boards without it being classified as a repin?

-I’m a researcher at heart, so I started digging into the Pinterest Engineering blog to try to understand what was happening…
+Being a researcher at heart, I started digging into the Pinterest Engineering blog to try to understand what was happening…

 Through my research, I learned that there are a few classifications stated in the page source code of our pins, including the REPIN classification.